State-domain Change Point Detection for Nonlinear Time Series Regression: State-domain Change Point Detection and Estimation

 \subsection{Change-point Estimation}

 Suppose there exist a fixed number $M$ of change points on $[l,u]$, which are denoted by $l<a_1<\dots<a_M<u$, with the minimum jump size $\min_{1\le i\le M}\Delta_i\ge \tilde{\Delta}_n>0$.
-Here we assume $\tilde{\Delta}_n=\bigO(1)$ which is allowed to decrease with $n$.
-One can naturally estimate the corresponding locations of the change points by searching for local maximas of $|t_n(x)|$ which exceed the critical value of the test.
-To be more specific, we shall in the following present a procedure for the change point estimation.
+In this paper, we assume $\tilde{\Delta}_n=\bigO(1)$ which is allowed to decrease with $n$.
+The idea for estimating the number and locations of the change points is to search for local maximas of $|t_n(x)|$ which exceed the critical value of the test.
+To be more specific, we propose in the following a procedure for change point estimation.